OnionIoT/documentation/STYLE-GUIDE.md

 It should be surrounded by angle brackets `< >` and separated underscores `_` for multi-word values.
 **e.g.** `<PACKAGE_VERSION>`

-- Links and Hyperlinks
-  - URLs must lead to the correct target locations within the document or to a valid external web page location.
-  - Use relative links within articles when linking to other sections of the documentation.
-  - Links and Hyperlinks should be embedded when possible.
-    - **Example:** Instead of saying - see the Reference Guide at: http://somedocument - you should say - see the [Reference Guide](link_url), where the link is embedded.
 - Do not promise features that are in development and not in public.
 Only document features that exist already or that will be finished before the document is live.
 - Don't use a filename extension to refer to a type of file.
   - **Example:** Use an `IPK` file instead of a `.ipk` file.
 - Use qualifying nouns for technical keywords.
   - **Example:** When referring to a file called `example.ipk`, call it the `example.ipk` file and not an `example.ipk` by itself.

+#### Links and Hyperlinks
+- URLs must lead to the correct target locations within the document or to a valid external web page location.
+- **Use relative links within articles when linking to other articles or sections of the documentation.**
+- Links and Hyperlinks should be embedded when possible.
+  - **Example:** Instead of saying - see the Reference Guide at: http://somedocument - you should say - see the [Reference Guide](link_url), where the link is embedded.
+- If a bare URL is included in a document, like when linking to a specific Onion website page or Github repository page, leave the URL as-is and do not use the markdown link (`[]()`) syntax.
+Docusaurus will automatically hyperlink bare URLs.

 ### File Naming Conventions